What We Do

 Our mission is to end hunger in South Michigan.

-We envision communities where no one goes hungry, and nutritious food is available to everyone who needs it.
+We envision communities where no one goes hungry and nutritious food is available to everyone.

 What is a food bank?